9 Reasons Your Dishwasher Is Leaking from the Bottom and What to Do

 Since this fix requires several steps, you may prefer to work with an appliance technician to correctly uninstall, level, and reinstall the appliance.

-9. Internal Parts of Your Dishwasher Need Repairing
+9. Dishwasher Pump or Other Internal Parts Need Repairing

-Sometimes, there are internal parts inside your dishwasher that need repairing.
-If you can't find the source of the leak, and you've tried every other solution, then you may need a technician to come service your unit.
+Sometimes, internal parts inside your dishwasher need repairing.
+If you can't find the source of the leaky dishwasher, and you've tried every other solution, then you may need a technician to service your unit.
+Examples of internal parts include the water pump and float switch.

 Fixing any internal issues will depend on the diagnosis from a technician.
-Many different types of issues can occur inside your dishwasher that may lead to it leaking from the bottom—with some problems being much easier to resolve than others.
+Many issues can lead to your dishwasher leaking from the bottom—with some problems being much easier to resolve than others.
 For example, a broken water pump requires more elbow grease than, say, replacing an interior hose.

 No matter the cause, you should make it a monthly habit to check your appliances for signs of dampness, mold, and pooling water.
 This includes checking your water heater, dishwasher, washing machine, and refrigerator for leaks.
 Knowing how to check for mold in your home can save you on high water damage remediation costs down the line.